Timing and Frequency of Fertilizer Application

-Timing of fertilizer application has a significant effect on crop yields.
+The timing of fertilizer application has a significant effect on crop yields.
 Proper timing of the fertilizer application increases yields, reduces nutrient losses, increases nutrient use efficiency and prevents damage to the environment.

 Example of NPK uptake distribution

 Different crops have different salt tolerance levels.
 When salinity level exceeds the salt tolerance of the crop, yield is affected and begins to decrease.
+In our software we created a system, for many crops and soil types, that is able to take into account salinity limits in order to correctly advise on the amount of fertilizer to apply.

 The maximum rate of fertilizer that can be applied at one application depends on the salinity threshold that the crop can tolerate.